fnando/i18n/README.md

 Each root key is a different locale that may or may not have the script code.
 This library also supports locales with region code, like `zh-Hant-TW`.

-Once every is set up, you can then define the locale. `en` is both the current and default locale.
+Once everything is set up, you can then define the locale. `en` is both the current and default locale.
 To override either values, you have to use `I18n#defaultLocale` and `I18n#locale`.